 adjective, cat·ti·er, cat·ti·est.

 Origin of catty2

-Example sentences from the Web for cattiness
+Example sentences from the Web for catty

 It's hard, of course, to get too worked up about anyone's cattiness towards Coulter, but Baron is pretty consistently vicious.

 New Jersey evokes a more suburban, strip-mall variety of cattiness, with press-on nails in place of claws.

 Mrs. Vandervelde was not above the innate feminine cattiness.The Purple Heights|Marie Conway Oemler